jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-23-real-time-streaming-with-kafka-and-flink-5/index.md

   - org.apache.httpcomponents
   - httpcore-nio

-A single Jar file is created in this post as the app may need to be deployed via Amazon Managed Flink potentially.
+A single Jar file is created for this lab as the app may need to be deployed via Amazon Managed Flink potentially.
 If we do not have to deploy on it, however, they can be added to the Flink library folder (*/opt/flink/lib*) separately.

 The single Uber jar file is created by the following POM file and the Jar file is named as *lab4-pipeline-1.0.0.jar*.